Bristol

 Iron Age hillforts and Roman villas were built near the confluence of the rivers Frome and Avon.
 Bristol received a royal charter in 1155, but was historically divided between Gloucestershire and Somerset until it became a county corporate in 1373.
-From the 13th to the 18th century Bristol was among the top three English cities, after London, in tax receipts.
+From the 13th to the 18th centuries, Bristol was among the top three English cities, after London, in tax receipts.
 A major port, Bristol was a starting place for early voyages of exploration to the New World.
 At the height of the Bristol slave trade, from 1700 to 1807, more than 2,000 slave ships carried an estimated 500,000 people from Africa to slavery in the Americas.
 The Port of Bristol has since moved from Bristol Harbour in the city centre to the Severn Estuary at Avonmouth and Royal Portbury Dock.

-The city's modern economy is built on the creative media, electronics and aerospace industries; the city-centre docks have been redeveloped as cultural and heritage centres.
-There are a variety of artistic and sporting organisations and venues including the Royal West of England Academy, the Arnolfini, Ashton Gate and the Memorial Ground.
-The city has two universities; the University of Bristol and the University of the West of England (UWE Bristol).
-It is connected to the world by Bristol Airport; to the rest of the Great Britain via and mainline rail stations; by road by both the south-west to West Midlands M5 and the London to South Wales M4 (which connect to the city centre by the Portway and M32).
+The city's modern economy is built on the creative media, electronics, and aerospace industries; the city-centre docks have been redeveloped as cultural and heritage centres.
+There are a variety of artistic and sporting organisations and venues, including the Royal West of England Academy, the Arnolfini, Ashton Gate and the Memorial Ground.
+The city has two universities: the University of Bristol and the University of the West of England (UWE Bristol).
+It is connected to the world by Bristol Airport; to the rest of Great Britain via and mainline rail stations; and by road by both the south-west to West Midlands M5 and the London to South Wales M4 (which connect to the city centre by the Portway and M32).

 Toponymy

 The name derives from the Old English Brycgstow, meaning "assembly place by the bridge" or simply "site of the bridge", presumably in reference to a crossing over the Avon.
-The final l is an unetymological addition that first appears in the 12th century, which may be due to the unique "Terminal L" found in the Bristol dialect.
-An older form of the name survives as the surname Bristow, which is derived from the city.
+The final 'L' is an unetymological addition that first appears in the 12th century, which may be due to the unique "Terminal L" found in the Bristol dialect.
+An older form of the name survives as the surname Bristow, which derives from the city.